New Zealand Innovator of the Year

 Auckland Tāmaki Makaurau

-Navigating the uncharted waters of education during a global upheaval, Penelope Barton boldly spearheaded the birth of Crimson Global Academy (CGA), Aotearoa New Zealand’s first registered online high school.
+Navigating the uncharted waters of education during a global pandemic, Penelope Barton boldly spearheaded the birth of Crimson Global Academy (CGA), Aotearoa New Zealand’s first registered online high school.
 With her steadfast commitment to equity, excellence, and innovation, Penelope transformed the education landscape, not just domestically, but on a global stage.
 With an audacious vision and strategic leadership, she has created an education model that is multi-mode, multi-curriculum, and multi-ability, meeting students where they are and redefining the concept of school.

 Under Penelope’s leadership, CGA has grown exponentially, providing high-quality, borderless education to over 2,000 students across 70 countries, with a substantial faculty based in Aotearoa.
 Beyond technology, Penelope’s innovation lies in pedagogical transformation, integrating real-time learning analytics and AI-supported personalised pathways, whilst ensuring a rich pastoral care system.
 Her unwavering belief in access to quality education for all has driven CGA’s success and positioned it as a powerful exporter of Kiwi educational talent and innovation.